psychemedia/storytelling-notes/raggle_taggle_gypsy.md

 >
 > To try to buy some time, John Faa departed to the continent to do whatever "knightly things" men of adventure did at that time; and when he should return a few months later, he would surely have achieved such a rank that Lady Jean's father would surely see his merit as a son-in-law.
 >
 > The time passed slowly.
 Jean's father kept on pushing for her to wed Cassilis.
-I can easily imagine that she did what she could to dissuade him, but it would be to no avail.
-The second anniversary of her parting from Johnny Faa came and went; and then a letter arrived, a letter from the English ambassador.
+I can easily imagine that she did what she could to dissuade him; but it would be to no avail.
+The second anniversary of her parting from Johnny Faa came and went; and then: a letter arrived, a letter from the English ambassador.
 In Madrid.
-Johnny Faa had been involved in some sort of battle, in some sort of fight, and had been killed.
+Johnny Faa had been involved in some sort of battle, in some sort of fight, and he had been killed.
 >
 > If Jean had complained about the age difference to Cassilis, about how the family fortune would be lost into his estate if — or, *when* — he would surely die before her — it made no difference: a dispensation was made that her fortune would remain hers.
 >